Fox Chase Cancer Center Offers Video-Assisted Thoracic Surgery for Some Lung Cancers

 VATS is performed with two to four small incisions (the main incision is only 2 inches long).
 Instead of spreading the ribs and removing a piece of rib, the surgeon gains access to the lungs through a space between the ribs.
 By inserting a small camera, the surgeon has a magnified view of the organs on a monitor in the operating room.

 "These patients do very well.
-They typically go home after twp or three days, have less pain and recover much faster," explains Walter J Scott, MD, FACS - Chief, Division of Thoracic Surgery, Surgical Oncology, a thoracic surgeon at Fox Chase Cancer Center.
+They typically go home after twp or three days, have less pain and recover much faster," explains Walter J. Scott, MD, FACS - Chief, Thoracic Surgery, a thoracic surgeon at Fox Chase Cancer Center.

 Scott emphasizes that VATS allows the same comprehensive approach to removing the cancer as open surgery.
 "Removing all of the cancer is always our main goal, and VATS